larissacodes/larissacodes/README.md

 ### 👋 Hi!
 I'm Larissa Diniz Aguiar.
 📚 I'm a Political Scientist (UFMG) and Data Scientist (PUC Minas) working at the intersection of technology, development, and data.
-Interested in technology governance, AI governance, regulatory compliance, and data-driven public and organizational decision-making.
+Interested in technology governance, AI governance, regulatory compliance, efficient institutions and in the data-driven public and organizational decision-making.

 #### 🌱 Currently learning: